 After completing high school at 16, Nissen set out to build a bouncing apparatus in his parents’ garage.
 He used scrap steel and built a rectangular frame, with a piece of canvas stretched across the top

-During college he and his friends held jobs as counselors at summer camp.
-There he introduced his first successful rig.
+During college George and his friends introduced the first successful rig at a summer camp where they held jobs as counselors.
 It became an instant success.

-He completed a bachelor’s degree in business in 1937 which put him in good stead for further development of his business enterprise.
+His 1937 bachelor’s degree in business put him in good stead as he further developed his business enterprise.

 Traveling Acrobats and the Trampoline Was Born